Pakistan, Tanzania Sign Two MoUs For Cooperation In Political, Economic Fields - UrduPoint

 Pakistan, Tanzania Sign Two MoUs For Cooperation In Political, Economic Fields

-Pakistan and Tanzania on Friday signed two Memoranda of Understanding (MoUs) including on Bilateral Political Consultations between the two countries' foreign ministries and for the Establishment of a Joint Commission on Economic Cooperation

-ISLAMABAD, (UrduPoint / Pakistan Point News - 11th Dec, 2020 ) :Pakistan and Tanzania on Friday signed two Memoranda of Understanding (MoUs) including on Bilateral Political Consultations between the two countries' foreign ministries and for the Establishment of a Joint Commission on Economic Cooperation.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Dec, 2020 ) :Pakistan and Tanzania have signed two Memoranda of Understanding (MoUs) including on Bilateral Political Consultations between the two countries' foreign ministries and for the Establishment of a Joint Commission on Economic Cooperation.

 The MoUs, described as a major leap forward in bilateral ties, were signed during the meeting between Pakistan High Commissioner to Tanzania Muhammad Saleem and Dr Palamagamba John Aidan Mwaluko Kabudi, Minister of Foreign Affairs and East African Cooperation of the United Republic of Tanzania, in Dar es Salaam.